 Hello everyone!
 Thanks for visiting my fundraising page dedicated to the Alzheimer’s Association.
 It’s a great honor and I’m thrilled to share my story!

-I’m the Board Chair for the Junior Committee, which leads this fantastic event.
+I’m the Board President for the Junior Committee, which supports this fantastic event.
 This is my FIFTH year being involved and I couldn’t imagine spending my free time doing anything else!

 A little about the disease: